Master of Public Health (M.P.H.)

 - The student will be able to apply best practices in human nutrition for diverse populations.

-The Master of Public Health is a 42-credit-hour program that offers four concentrations: Epidemiology, Global Health, Health Promotion, and Nutrition.
+The Master of Public Health is a 42-credit-hour program that offers four concentrations: Community Health Promotion, Epidemiology, Global Health, and Nutrition.
 Students complete 18 core hours in five disciplines: biostatistics, epidemiology, environmental health sciences, health policy and management, and social and behavioral sciences.
-These classes are combined with 24 credit hours in one of four concentrations: Epidemiology, Nutrition, Health Promotion, or Global Health.
+These classes are combined with 24 credit hours in one of four concentrations: Community Health Promotion, Epidemiology, Global Health, and Nutrition.

 Program Specific Admission Procedures

 In addition to the general admission requirements, admission to the Master of Public Health program requires:

 - Earned baccalaureate degree or its equivalent from an institution accredited by an agency recognized by the U.S. Department of Education (e.g., SACSCOC, TRACS, ABHE, etc.)

 - An undergraduate cumulative GPA of 2.5 or above (on a 4.00 scale)